Azure/ResourceModules/docs/wiki/ModulesDesign.md

   > Post-MVP

    Resources like `Microsoft.Sql/servers` may have dedicated templates for child-resources such as `Microsoft.Sql/servers/databases`.
-In these cases we recommend to create a subfolder called after the child-resource name, so that the path to the child-resource folder is consistent with its resource type.
+In these cases we recommend to create a sub-folder called after the child-resource name, so that the path to the child-resource folder is consistent with its resource type.
 In the given example we would have a sub-folder `databases` in the parent-folder `servers`.

    ```
    Microsoft.Sql